Generalized Nagaoka ferromagnetism accompanied by flavor-selective Mott states in an SU($N$) Fermi-Hubbard model: Numerical Results

 \subsection{Ferromagnetism in the SU($4$) Fermi-Hubbard model}

-We also consider the ferromagnetic instability of the $\mathrm{SU}(4)$ Fermi-Hubbard model on the hypercubic lattice.
+We also consider the ferromagnetic instability in the $\mathrm{SU}(4)$ Fermi-Hubbard model on the hypercubic lattice.
 Figure~\ref{fig_H_v1} shows the filling dependence of the magnetic susceptibility for $U/D = 300$ when $T/D = 0.01, 0.012$, and $0.016$.
+The SU(4) Fermi-Hubbard model is particle-hole symmetric at half filling, $n_{\mathrm{tot}} = 2$, where physical observables are constrained to be symmetric under particle-hole transformation.
+Around quarter filling $(n_{\mathrm{tot}}=1)$, such a symmetry is absent.
+As a result, magnetic susceptibilities are not required to exhibit symmetric behavior with respect to commensurate fillings, which naturally leads to the observed asymmetry in the peak heights.
 We find that magnetic fluctuations develop around $n\sim 0.97$, $1.01$ and $1.99$ with decreasing temperature, indicating that the FM state is likely to appear even in the SU($4$) model.